-The German blitz on cities during the Battle of Britain is well documented but the first aerial bombardment of Britain took place 25 years previously and was the first ‘modern’ military attack which breeched the traditional boundary between soldiers on the battlefield by targeting civilians.
+The German blitz on cities during the Battle of Britain is well documented but the first aerial bombardment of Britain took place 25 years previously and according to some historians was the first ‘modern’ military attack which breeched the traditional boundary between soldiers on the battlefield by targeting civilians.

 On the morning of 19 January 1915 two Zeppelins, L3 and L4, took off from their base in Hamburg and headed towards Yorkshire in northern England but due to bad weather over Norfolk L3 turned towards Great Yarmouth and L4 headed towards Kings Lynn.